larq/larq/paper/paper.md

 $q_{\, \mathrm{kernel}}$ and $q_{\, \mathrm{input}}$ are quantizers that define an operation for quantizing a kernel and inputs, respectively, and a pseudo-gradient used for automatic differentiation so that operations of the layer can be executed in reduced precision.
 The source code and documentation be found at [github.com/larq/larq](https://github.com/larq/larq) and [larq.dev](https://larq.dev) respectively.

 While `larq` can be used to train networks with arbitrary bit-widths, it provides tools specifically designed to aid in BNN development, such as specialized optimizers, training metrics, and profiling tools.

-# Encouraging reproducible research with `larq/zoo`

-Fortunately, many researchers already publish code along with their papers, though, in absence of a common API to define extremely quantized networks, authors end up re-implementing a large amount of code, making it difficult to share improvements and make rapid progress.
-We and many other researchers in the field often encounter major problems when it comes to reproducing existing literature, due to incomplete or even broken code of official implementations.
-To tackle this issue, [`larq/zoo`](https://larq.dev/models) provides tested and maintained implementations and pretrained weights for a variety of popular extremely quantized models [@binarynet; @bireal_net; @binary_dense_net; @xnor_net; @dorefa] helping researchers focus on their work instead of spending time on reproducing existing work.

 # Summary